Hallwil: History

 Hallwil is first mentioned in 1167 as de Allewilare.
-Between 1566-1950 it was, legally, known as Niederhallwil.
+Between 1566 and 1950 it was, legally, known as Niederhallwil.
 The high court and rights to high justice of the Habsburgs in Hallwil ended in 1415 with the conquest of the Aargau by Bern.
 The rights to low justice were held by the Lords of Rinach and Hallwyl before they went into the possession of Bern, as part of the court district of Trostberg.
 The tithes, originally collected by Säckingen Abbey, later went to the Lords of Hallwyl who then gave them as a gift to the church of Seengen.
 In 1528 Bern converted to the Protestant Reformation and Hallwil became part of the Seengen parish.

-Agriculture was the major economic activity until the 18th Century.
-In the 18th Century, the straw plaiting, silk ribbon and linen weaving industries became important.
-Between 1864-1971 the cigar industry dominated.
+Agriculture was the major economic activity until the 18th century.
+In the 18th century, the straw plaiting, silk ribbon and linen weaving industries became important.
+Between 1864 and 1971 the cigar industry dominated.
 In 1883 the Swiss Federal Railways station at Hallwyl-Dürrenäsch connected the village and the Federal Railway to the Seetalbahn railway.
-At the end of the 20th Century small companies in the service sector and apparatus dominated.
+At the end of the 20th century small companies in the service sector and apparatus dominated.